Chances are, if you’ve seen Mamma Mia or Sisterhood of the Traveling Pants, you’ve dreamed of visiting Greece.

-Chances are, if you’ve seen Mamma Mia or Sisterhood of the Traveling Pants, you’ve dreamed of visiting Greece.
 And even if you haven’t seen these iconic films, chances are you have still wanted to visit the gorgeous isles and stunning blue waters of Greece.
 But one of the things that halts all of us in our steps when planning a trip, is the potential cost.
-If you are in the same boat, read on to learn how to travel in Greek islands on a budget.
+If you are in the same boat, read on to learn how to travel to Greek islands on a budget.

-So many people believe Greece is an expensive destination that is out of their budget.
-But the truth is, Greece is actually quite an affordable country!
 I spent about 2 months last year exploring the country and only spent about €1200 (yes that includes island hopping!).
-Here are some tips I learned to exploring the Greek islands on a budget:
+Here are some tips I learned for exploring the Greek islands on a budget:

 Take the Ferries Rather than Fly

-Many of the larger Greek islands, like Santorini, Mykonos and Paros, have airports you can fly into.
-But before booking your flight directly to the Island of your choice, consider taking a ferry from the mainland.
 Ferries and Greece go hand in hand, and you’ll more than likely save a pretty penny when booking a ferry rather than a flight.
 There are three main ports from Athens (Piraeus, Rafina, and Laurio) you can travel from that will take you to almost any of the more than 200 islands out there!

-You can find tickets for as little as €15 for a one way trip.
+You can find tickets for as little as €15 for a one-way trip.
 And the ferries are a relaxing way to see the gorgeous Mediterranean Sea and neighboring Greek islands.
-I usually use Ferry Scanner to find ferries when I island hop.
-I recommend booking your ferry tickets in advance, especially during summer months as tickets could sell out!

 Visit Islands That are Off the Beaten Path

-Here’s the tip that is probably going to save you the most money as you travel the Greek islands on a budget.
 I know when planning, it’s super easy to only think of the islands you’ve seen on social media like Santorini, Mykonos, or Paros.
 Unless you have a non-negotiable dream of visiting these islands, consider other islands off the beaten path to save some money.

 As I’m sure you can guess, Santorini and Mykonos are some of the most expensive islands you can visit.
 Seriously, all those social media videos you see of the resorts with breathtaking views are going to cost you a fortune.
 Not to mention these islands are incredibly crowded.
-I remember when I visited Santorini for the first time in late September, there were HOARDS of people crowding the narrow streets.

 There are so many islands you can visit that are (in my humble opinion) even better than Santorini or Mykonos and cost a fraction of what you would have paid on the more popular islands.
 Here are some budget friendly islands I recently visited that cost less and I LOVED: